Here are some frequently asked questions about RedisInsight.

 The overhead is minimal.
 If SYNC command is supported, the overhead is the same as connecting a slave for a short duration.
 If SYNC command is disabled, we run the SCAN command followed by DUMP in a pipeline.
 Neither approach blocks your redis server.

-In the offline mode, RedisInsight downloads a RDB file from a S3 bucket you specify.
-This RDB file is then analyzed in a background process.
+In the offline mode, RedisInsight downloads a RDB file from a specified S3 bucket you specify and then analyzes it in a background process.

 Zero overhead, since we do not need to connect to your Redis server

-We look at the internal structures redis needs to allocate to store the key and determine the memory consumption.
-We also account for allocator overheads, as well as differences between redis versions.
+We look at the internal structures Redis needs to allocate to store the key and determine the memory consumption.
+We also account for allocator overheads and differences between Redis versions.

 The memory used by a key is based on heuristics and is usually within 10% of the actual consumption.

 Key pattern is a grouping of related keys, for example users:*.
 RedisInsight can show you total memory consumption by key pattern, and also the biggest keys within that key pattern.

 We assume that you use colon as a separator.
 If you use a non-standard separator, you have to add key patterns manually.

 Connect to Redis

 First, this works only if you have RedisInsight running on your local computer.
 Depending on your docker version, you can use one of these host names instead of localhost - docker.for.mac.localhost, docker.for.win.localhost or host.docker.internal.
 If none of those host names work, find the ip address of your computer (usually starts with 192.x.x.x), and use that ip address instead of localhost.

 You must install RedisInsight inside your VPC, either on an EC2 instance, or using ECS or Fargate.
 See EC2 Installation Instructions